dallasbgray/CR-10-bootloader-and-firmware/README.md

 |	SAM 			|	bossac			|
 |	STM32 			|	stm32flash		|

+> The CR-10 Melzi using the ATmega1284p is in the ATmega board family

+To be flash an ATmega board, `avrdude` has to be installed on the Raspberry Pi, I used SSH to connect to the Pi:
+`sudo apt-get update`
+`sudo apt-get install avrdude`

-After finding the model write down the important things (For the CR-10 ATmega board write down these:)
+Use this plugin configuration for the CR-10 ATmega board
  - AVR MCU type: ATmega1284p
- - path to avrdude: /usr/bin/avrdude  (can be found by running `which avrdude`)
+ - path to avrdude: /usr/bin/avrdude  (can be found by running `which avrdude` when using SSH)
- - AVR Programmer Type:	arduino
+ - AVR Programmer Type:	Arduino

-Optional: Baud rate: 115200 for cr-10
+ - (Optional) Baud rate: Default or 115200 for cr-10

+ The rest of the settings are optional so hit the *save* button and move on.

 After the plugin is set up:
-1. Select the COM port to communicate with the board
+1. Select the COM port
-2. Select a firmware file, either located on the filesystem or via a URL
+2. Select a firmware file
-3. Click the appropriate Flash from button
+3. Click the right *flash from* button
-4. Wait for the firmware update to complete